haguirrear/resume/rendercv_output/Hector_Aguirre_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Worked with GIZ, a German development agency, on a project to develop a Mobile Training Application about COVID-19 for MINSA \(Peru’s Ministry of Health\).],[Developed and deployed the backend for the application using Python and FastAPI.],[Utilized AWS for deployment with Docker containers, Nginx as a proxy, and PostgreSQL as the database.],[Developed the mobile application using Flutter.],[Implemented synchronization and caching techniques to ensure offline functionality, catering to medical staff in the jungle's native communities.],[Contributed to training and informing medical staff on managing the COVID-19 pandemic in native communities.],)
+    #v(design-highlights-top-margin);#highlights([Developed a Mobile Training Application about COVID-19 for MINSA, using Python \(FastAPI\) for the backend and Flutter for the mobile client.],[Deployed containerized applications on AWS with Docker, Nginx, and PostgreSQL, ensuring reliability for medical staff in remote jungle communities.],[Implemented synchronization and caching for offline functionality, increasing accessibility for users with limited connectivity.],[Assisted in training medical staff on pandemic management through the application’s interactive modules.],)
   ],
 )